treasure-data/digdag/digdag-docs/src/operators.rst

   Whether to use legacy BigQuery SQL. *Default*: ``false``.

 :command:`maximum_billing_tier: INTEGER`
-  Limit the billing tier for this query.
+  Limit the billing tier for this query. *Default*: The project default.

 :command:`table_definitions: OBJECT`
   Describes external data sources that are accessed in the query.
 For more information see `BigQuery documentation <https://cloud.google.com/bigquery/docs/reference/v2/jobs#configuration.query.tableDefinitions>`_.